 - 1 (10-ounce) package frozen chopped spinach thawed and squeezed of extra water

-- 1 (14-ounce) can artichoke hearts drained, squeezed of extra liquid, and roughly chopped (about 1 ½ cups or 10 artichoke hearts)
+- 1 (14-ounce) can artichoke hearts drained, squeezed of extra liquid, and roughly chopped (about 1 ½ cups / 10 small or 5 large artichoke hearts)

 - 5 ounces (about 1 ½ cups) grated Gruyère, Comte, or Emmentaler cheese